 SEAC points out that the cost-effectiveness of reducing microplastic emissions varies significantly depending on the sector/use as well as on the proposed measure (e.g. ban or technical means to reduce releases).
-In order to conclude if substitution of microplastics is proportionate or not, SEAC considers that the concept of ‘essential use’ could provide meaningful input to the decision-making process.
-The concept was applied to implement the Montreal Protocol on Substances that Deplete the Ozone Layer and recently has been further discussed and developed to support regulation on PFAS (Cousins et al. (2019)), which are of similar concern to microplastics in terms of their environmental persistence.
-Accordingly, an ‘essential use’ would be a use of a substance, which is necessary for (i) health and safety or is critical for the functioning of society and (ii) for which there are no available technically and economically feasible alternatives.
+In order to conclude if substitution of microplastics is proportionate or not, SEAC considers that the concept of ‘essential use’ could provide a meaningful input to the decision-making process.
+The concept was applied to implement the Montreal Protocol on Substances that Deplete the Ozone Layer and recently has been further discussed and developed to support regulation on PFAS (Cousins et al. (2019), which are of similar concern to microplastics in terms of their environmental persistence.
+According to Cousins et al., an ‘essential use’ would be a use of a substance, which is necessary for (i) health and safety or is critical for the functioning of society and (ii) for which there are no available technically and economically feasible alternatives.
 Of course, this concept leaves room for interpretation and therefore cannot provide clear-cut conclusions, but it may support to identify uses, for which a derogation is likely to improve proportionality.

-Concerning microplastics, available information indicates alternatives do already exist or are likely to be developed in the foreseeable future for the vast majority of uses.
+Concerning microplastics, for the majority of uses available information indicates that alternatives already exist or are likely to be developed in the foreseeable future.
 SEAC considers that the availability of alternatives is another important argument in favour of proportionality of the proposal.
 The transition periods proposed by the Dossier Submitter in general are appropriate to allow for the development of alternatives in order to facilitate the smooth replacement of microplastics while attaining a timely reduction of emissions.

-Even though the costs of the restriction are substantial, SEAC tends to agree with the Dossier Submitter that these costs overall seem affordable to the actors involved, taking into account the average profit margins of the product groups involved.
+Even though the costs of the restriction are substantial, SEAC tends to agree with the Dossier Submitter that, overall, these costs seem affordable to the actors involved, taking into account the average profit margins of the product groups involved.
 However, these margins could vary significantly and there could be situations, where it could be more difficult for the actors involved, e.g. SMEs, to bear the costs to substitute microplastics in their products as indicated in comments received during the consultation.
-Overall, the information available to assess affordability is limited meaning that there is not sufficient evidence for a clear-cut conclusion on affordability.
+It should however be noted that the information available to assess affordability was limited, meaning that there is not sufficient evidence for SEAC to draw a clear-cut conclusion on affordability.

 Notwithstanding that there are strong arguments for the restriction being a proportionate measure to reduce microplastic emissions, SEAC points out that some changes or specifications of the original scope of the proposal might improve proportionality (depending on policy priorities as stated earlier).
 SEAC elaborates on the different uses and sectors concerned below.